-InnoDC’s project manager attended the UK Parliament for Researchers workshop.
-It provided a lot of valuable information, which included:
+InnoDC’s Project Manager attended the UK Parliament for Researchers workshop, which provided valuable information, such as:

 To interact with politicians and policy-makers – Research which select committee is interested in your area, offer to host a visit to your laboratory or work-place and use plain language.

 Written scientific evidence – Look for opportunities to submit scientific evidence, such as to UK Parliament POSTnotes.
 POST stands for Parliament Office of Science & Technology.
 Its notes are 4-page reviews written clearly to inform Members of Parliament, the Lords and the public on emerging research areas.

 POST fellowships – Consider applying to one of the UK Parliament fellowship schemes and spend a few months working in Parliament.

 Researchers bravely presented 1 x minute pitches before Government representatives who gave feedback.
 The best pitches:

 1: Explained the situation now, providing examples (the problems)

 2: Summarised their project and how it could solve the problem(s)

 3: Said what they wanted the policy-maker to do (eg policy recommendations.
 Apparently, do not ask for more research!).